-Early in 1774, in London, Captain James Cook sat at dinner on the eve of his second voyage into the southern hemisphere to try to find the ‘Great South Land’.
+I have often heard the following story told: in 1772, in London, Captain James Cook sat at dinner on the eve of his second voyage into the southern hemisphere to try to find the ‘Great South Land’.
 Next to him sat the Duchess of Norfolk who said,

 “If you find a small isle would you name it after me?”

 Later that year Cook on HMS Resolution stood south from New Caledonia bound for New Zealand.
 On the morning of 10 October 1774 the ship brought up an emerald isle; a “Paradise” as Cook described it, which he promptly took in the name of the British Crown and called Norfolk Isle.